check24-scholarships/check24-technical-concept-challenge/README.md

 - `CONCEPT.md`: a detailed technical concept document, addressing Core engineering teams (who should implement the central part of the system)
 - `DEVELOPER_GUIDELINE.md`: dedicated instructions for the decentralized product teams to integrate or build their own Home Widgets.
 - **Proof of Concept (PoC)**: live, working deployment, demonstrating the feasibility of your concept by providing at least one Home Widget per platform.
 - **Application Video**: explain your concept, your decisions, and how your solution meets the guiding principles by recording a video.
-Do **not** a simply submit a demo video of your PoC.
+Do **not** simply submit a demo video of your PoC.
 The video can be up to 5 minutes long (hard limit).
 This video can be hosted outside of your GitHub repository.
 - `README.md`: one document that ties all deliverables together, at the root level of your repository.
 Include links to **all** the other deliverables (including a link to your application video and a link to your live deployment).

 There is one more hard requirement: **Multi-Platform Support**.
 Your **concept** should address at least one Native App platform (iOS/Swift **or** Android/Kotlin) **and** a Web version.